 This is where the great ordinary citizen question arises with the great Middle Tennessee colloquial lead words:

 Do you mean to tell me that each one of those rare American Indian flint fishhooks in that frame on my den wall is a fake?

 Answer: Flint fishhooks are not rare at all—because huge numbers of them were faked over the past 186 years.
 Huge numbers of them have been traded and sold among ordinary citizens for many decades.
 It is not at all unusual to encounter a flint fishhook that is accompanied by an elaborate but phony provenience story detailing when it was found, where it was found, who found it, etc. All of these false stories were originated specifically to facilitate fraudulent sales and trades of fake flint fishhooks.
-The flint fishhooks on your den wall or in that cigar box in your attic are almost certainly fake artifacts.
+The flint fishhooks mounted in that frame hanging on your den wall or lying in that cigar box in your attic are almost certainly fake artifacts.

 Then comes the inevitable second question—desperately searching for even the tiniest ray of hope:

 Well, if that flint fishhook in Iowa was an authentic prehistoric artifact, maybe one of mine is too.
 What do you think about that?

 Answer: Honestly.
 If your flint fishhook were a real person, do you seriously think that out of 320,000,000 Americans, your flint fishhook is going to be the one to win the $200,000,000 Powerball Jackpot?
 Give me a break!!!
 You know what Harry Truman used to say: “Sometimes I just tell people the truth, and to them, it sounds like Hell.”

 Henning, Dale 1950.
 Two Unusual Finds from Allamakee County, Iowa.
 The Minnesota Archaeologist.
 January.